Twixes/somsiad/README.md

 4. In the root directory copy file `.template.env` as `.env` and complete that `.env` with settings according to the template.

-5. Create a docker machine (in this example we'll use the default machine (`default`):
+5. Create a docker machine (in this basic example we'll use the default one `default`):
 `$ docker-machine create`

 6. Run the bot: